CD-Squared-Tech/portfolio-template/README.md

 1. **Create a Netlify Account**: If you don't have one, create a new account on Netlify.

-2. **Add New Site from GitHub**: Click on the 'Add new site' dropdown, and select 'Import an existing project'.
+2. **Add New Site from GitHub**: Click on the 'Add new site' dropdown and select 'Import an existing project'.

 3. **Connect to GitHub**: Choose 'Deploy with GitHub' (assuming you will be using GitHub to deploy your code).